ptech2009/debian-upgrade-script/README.md

 sudo ./debian-upgrade.sh --assume-yes --keep-foreign-packages --keep-external-repos

-Note: The script may require user input during execution to confirm decisions unless the --assume-yes option is used.
+Note: The script now supports both English and German languages.
+At the start of the script, you will be prompted to select your preferred language.

 📝 Manually Specify Target Version

 By default, the target Debian version is set within the script.
 To change the target version, modify the following line in the script: